 Step 4.
-Save the changes and exit BIOS, restart PC.
+Save the changes and, exit BIOS, restart the PC.

 Method 2.
 Enable UEFI Boot Mode on Your PC

-The other cause is that if your computer supports both UEFI and Legacy boot modes, and the computer is currently in Legacy mode.
+The other cause is if your computer supports both UEFI and Legacy boot modes and is currently in Legacy mode.
 The GPT system partition won't be recognized by your computer.